paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/guide-third-party-libraries.md

 </style>
 ```

 > The `@export` block is necessary for CSS that you plan on using in other Paperclip files, since Paperclip requires _explicity_.
-If you really want to you can make all selectors `:global`, but I don't recommend that because you're losing safety in favor of convenience.
+You can make all selectors global with `:global` if you really want to, but I don't recommend that because you're losing safety in favor of convenience.

-☝🏻Here's how you can use this in a Paperclip file:
+☝🏻Here's how you can use these styles in another Paperclip file:

 ```html
 <import src="modules/tailwind.pc" as="tw">